SarojKumarDash07/IC-Characterization/README.md

 ### 3.2 Capacitors

 - A **capacitor** is a passive electrical component that stores energy in the form of an electric field, defined by the relation: `` Q = C * V ``, where `C` is the capacitance in Farads.
+- The capacitance C of a parallel-plate capacitor depends on its physical structure and the material between the plates, given by the formula: `` C = εA / d ``

 - In the **Skywater SKY130 PDK**, various capacitor types are available for use in analog, RF, and digital designs, each offering trade-offs in capacitance density, linearity, voltage rating, and temperature stability.